pedonc/Windows-Deployment/README.md

     ```

+7. Type `notepad c:\amd64pe\mount\Windows\System32\startnet.cmd` and press the **Enter** key.
+8. Leave `wpeinit` on the first line, then add the second line `%SYSTEMDRIVE%\Windows\System32\WindowsPowerShell\v1.0\powershell.exe Set-ExecutionPolicy Unrestricted` then add a third line with `%SYSTEMDRIVE%\Windows\System32\WindowsPowerShell\v1.0\powershell.exe %SYSTEMDRIVE%\Windows\ImageComputer.ps1` and be sure that there is a Return after that line (so the cursor should be on the 4th line at the bottom of the file).
+The entire file should now read as follows.

+    ```
+    wpeinit
+    %SYSTEMDRIVE%\Windows\System32\WindowsPowerShell\v1.0\powershell.exe Set-ExecutionPolicy Unrestricted
+    %SYSTEMDRIVE%\Windows\System32\WindowsPowerShell\v1.0\powershell.exe %SYSTEMDRIVE%\Windows\ImageComputer.ps1

+    ```

+9.
+Save the file.
+Go to the Notepad File menu and select New.
+Copy and paste the text for the ImageComputer.ps1 script below into Notepad.
 In the Administrator Deployment and Imaging Tools Environment, enter Dism /Unmount-Image /MountDir:C:\WinPE_amd64_PS\mount /Commit .
 Once the image is saved, run MakeWinPEMedia /UFD C:\WinPE_amd64_PS F: where F: is the drive letter of the USB drive.
 Eject and remove the USB drive when the process is completed.
 This is the standard Windows PE drive with PowerShell.